The Blackfly Song: Plot and musical elements of the song

-Although Hemsworth had stated he wrote the song while in Labrador, the song talks about the experiences he had while accompanying a Hydro-Electric Power Commission of Ontario crew surveying the Little Abitibi River to the determine the feasibility of erecting a dam, the Abitibi Canyon Generating Station.
+Although Hemsworth has stated he wrote the song while in Labrador, the song talks about experiences he had while surveying the Little Abitibi River with a crew from the Hydro-Electric Power Commission of Ontario, to determine the feasibility of erecting a dam.
+This work ultimately led to the construction of the Otter Rapids Generating Station.
 He also mentioned "I wasn't with Black Toby … that was another expedition.
 I was writing a song; I wasn't writing literature."

 It has been described as a "breakneck romp", characterized by a lively pace, though the first and last verses are reflective and slower.
 In addition, the verses for the most part hold an upbeat key, coming into contact with the abrasive chorus.
 Hemsworth provided a folksy tone and Canadian raising, and added some unique touches.
 To illustrate resentment for the flies, he places heavy emphasis on "black" in the words "black fly", but arguably the most distinct part of the song is where the word "Ontario" is stretched to "On-terr-eye-oh-eye-oh" (a pronunciation also used at times by other artists, such as Alan Mills and Stan Rogers).